suarezfran/suarezfran/README.md

 ## Hey! 👋

-👨🏻‍💻 Passionate and committed Software Engineer at Glic Solutions while pursuing a Computer Science degree at Universidad ORT Uruguay.
+👨🏻‍💻 Passionate and committed Software Engineer at Streaver while pursuing a Computer Science degree at Universidad ORT Uruguay.